 - Please watch the Aircraft Marshal, as we may have to park you differently than you thought because of ground handling reasons.
 Manual ground handling might be necessary after you stop your engine, USE CAUTION.

 We have experimented and found the following information helpful to coordinate multiple aircraft flying for a Young Eagles event.
-Due to nearby terrain, overflying neighbors homes, and congestion upon returning to Gnoss Field, we need some operational guidelines.
+Due to nearby terrain, overflying neighbors homes, and congestion upon returning to Gnoss Field, we created some operational guidelines.

 These procedures separate traffic by speed and altitude, resulting in a 20-30 minute flight with your Young Eagles.
 Since we do not have a control tower to help coordinate operations, please do your best to follow these guidelines.